 Recent first employment announcements of Psy.D. program alum include:

 Eric Pollak, Psy.D.

-The Center for Anxiety (New York, NY) has announced that Eric Pollak, Psy.D. will be joining their staff in September 2014.
+Graduated in 2013 The Center for Anxiety (New York, NY) has announced that Eric Pollak, Psy.D. will be joining their staff in September 2014.
 Dr. Pollak received his masters and doctoral degrees in clinical psychology from LIU-Post, where his research focused on predictors of self-esteem in Orthodox Jewish adolescents.
 Dr. Pollak completed a predoctoral internship at the VA Hudson Valley providing evidence-based treatment for PTSD, substance abuse, and insomnia to US Armed Forces veterans, and a postdoctoral fellowship at the Yeshiva University Counseling Center where he provided individual treatment, crisis intervention, campus outreach, and several well-attended workshops for students on sleep hygiene.
 He is also trained in CBT-I (Cognitive Behavioral Therapy for Insomnia) and CPT (Cognitive Processing Therapy) for victims of trauma.
 Clinically, Dr. Pollak provides clinical services to children, adolescents and adults for insomnia, low self-esteem, PTSD and other anxiety disorders, and he is strongly committed to the dissemination of evidence-based, culturally/spiritually-sensitive treatments to under-serviced communities.

 We can't wait to welcome you to Shark Nation.